Small Language Models for Your Niche Needs in 2025

 What are examples of small language models?

 Some examples of small language models include DistilBERT, TinyBERT, MobileBERT, and ALBERT.
-These models are derived from larger models like BERT but have been optimized for efficiency and reduced resource requirements while maintaining comparable performance on various natural language processing tasks.
+These smaller models are derived from larger models like BERT but have been optimized for efficiency and reduced resource requirements while maintaining comparable performance on various natural language processing tasks.

-David Berrio is a seasoned professional in AI and Data Science with extensive expertise in developing and deploying machine learning algorithms, leveraging a strong command of MLOps and Microservices.
+David Berrio is a seasoned professional in AI and Data Science with extensive expertise in developing and deploying ML algorithms, leveraging a strong command of MLOps and Microservices.
 His career features significant experience in Computer Vision, Machine Learning, Azure Cloud, and state-of-the-art Deep Learning Architectures.
 A lifelong learner, David is always at the forefront of technology.
 He believes in the power of knowledge to drive innovation and deliver impactful solutions, guiding his professional endeavors.

 David Berrio, Senior AI/ML Engineer.